COS301-SE-2022/Twitter-Summariser/README.md

 - sending a `POST` request to `/hello` with a payload **not** containing a string property named `name` will result in API Gateway returning a `400` HTTP error code
 - sending a `POST` request to `/hello` with a payload containing a string property named `name` will result in API Gateway returning a `200` HTTP status code with a message saluting the provided name and the detailed event processed by the lambda

-> :warning: As is, this template, once deployed, opens a **public** endpoint within your AWS account resources.
-Anybody with the URL can actively execute the API Gateway endpoint and the corresponding lambda.
-You should protect this endpoint with the authentication method of your choice.

 ### Locally

 In order to test the hello function locally, run the following command:

-- `npx sls invoke local -f hello --path src/functions/hello/mock.json` if you're using NPM
+- `npx sls invoke local -f folderName --path src/functions/folderName/mock.json` if you're using NPM
-- `yarn sls invoke local -f hello --path src/functions/hello/mock.json` if you're using Yarn
+- `yarn sls invoke local -f folderName --path src/functions/folderName/mock.json` if you're using Yarn

 Check the [sls invoke local command documentation](https://www.serverless.com/framework/docs/providers/aws/cli-reference/invoke-local/) for more information.